Cleaning your hot tub jets has never been easier!

-Hot tubs provide incomparable relaxation and rejuvenate your mind and body.
 Spas and hot tubs require regular maintenance and cleaning to ensure proper operation and a lengthy useful life.
-Cleaning a hot tubs can be quite a daunting task but it is important to clean it so that it can be used regularly.
+Cleaning a hot tub can be quite a daunting task but it is important to it so that it can be used regularly.

 Although most spa parts are cleaned regularly, spa jets are often ignored.
 However, these jets can become soiled and dirt and minerals accumulate with prolonged usage.
 It is important to detach the parts and clean them thoroughly to ensure effective functioning.

 The first step involves the removal of the jet unit from the spa tub.
 It can be done quite easily by rotating the unit.
 However, if the jets have never been detached for cleaning purposes, removal can be difficult.